-The 5 most valuable skills for a customer facing technical support/help desk role
+The 5 most valuable skills for facing help desk role

-I’m putting this as the top spot because this is so utterly important.
-I have had so many customer service agents (CSAs) that have hated their lives in support because they are not social people.
+I’m putting this in the top spot because this is so utterly important in any help desk role.
+I have had so many customer service agents (CSAs) in help desk roles that have hated their lives in support because they are not social people.
 CSAs need a love for chatting, not only for their sanity but also to make customers feel connected to the vendor.
 A great support relationship with the customer all starts with CSAs that genuinely want to talk to them.

 #2 An innate ability to empathize

 Most customers contacting you are typically not impressed with you in some way.
 The ability to empathize, listen and lead the customer back to that happy place is truly a beautiful skill to behold.
 A truly exceptional CSA can take those customers who want to burn your company to the ground back to a place of calm.
 They do this by putting themselves in the customer’s shoes and identifying how to make them happy.